Broken, Chipped, or Cracked Teeth

 Composite materials used for fillings can be colored to match surrounding teeth, giving them a natural look.
 Fillings can wear down over the years so it is prudent to get them checked regularly.

 Sometimes a tooth can be too damaged to be repaired using fillings.
 One solution is an inlay or onlay restoration, which can replace larger portions of the tooth.
-This procedure is done using a mould of the shape of the tooth and re-creating the missing areas in a dental lab.
+This procedure is done using a mold of the shape of the tooth and re-creating the missing areas in a dental lab.
 On the next visit the inlay or onlay is fixed into place.

 In reality, a crown is a cover over the tooth that protects it by preventing more damage to it.
 Crowns are sometimes used to adjust teeth cosmetically a better brighter smile.
 Crowns are usually made of porcelain or gold.
 And sometimes by combining both metal and porcelain.
 Crown installation is usually completed in three or less appointments.